Actindo-AG/Documentation/RetailSuiteAccounting/Integration/07_ManageBWAReports.md

     All changes to the BWA report have been saved.

 ## Copy a BWA report

+You can copy an existing BWA report, either predefined in the system or previously custom-made, and adjust it further to your needs.

 ### Copy a predefined BWA report